SGarciaCobos/TFM---UAM/README.md

 **mlplasmid07_intersect_bySample.ipynb**: This script allows the combination of results from mlplasmid software (contig prediction as plasmid or chromosome) and abricate software (presence/absence of genes of interest) results.
 For each database used, we can merge all genes predicted in plasmid contigs and in chromosomal contigs per isolate.
    * *input files*: mlplasmid results grouped by isolate and plasmid/chromosome prediction (threshold posterior probability >0.7 or none) for each database of interest

 LOCAL DATABASE for *Klebsiella pneumoniae* virulence genes:
+   We created a customized local database - named vfkp - of the most relevant virulence genes for *Klebsiella pneumoniae* based on a scientific literature review and Klebsiella *spp.* curated public databases.